-asked the Secretary of State for Employment which statutory industrial training boards scheduled for abolition in 1982 he has visited; and if he will make a further statement on the training boards.
+asked the Secretary of State for Employment if he will make a further statement on the training boards.

 We intend to lay orders winding up 16 boards and reducing the scope of three others in two batches.
 We hope to lay the first batch within the next few days and the second about a month later.

 Before the axe falls on the Road Transport Industry Training Board's facility, the MOTEC at Livingston, will the Minister pay it a visit?